cammerman/TypeSieve/README.markdown

 * Add a method to ISpecifyTypeSources that will take any arbitrary IEnumerable<Type>.
 This will allow you to sift types collected from anywhere, without having to scan for them using TypeSieve.

 The recommended usage for open source projects or reusable assemblies is to use ILMerge to prevent conflicts between multiple assemblies that may depend on different versions of TypeSieve.

+This project is licensed under the BSD license.
+The license file is included in the project: http://github.com/cammerman/TypeSieve/blob/master/license.txt